satansdeer/satansdeer.github.com/content/legacy-posts/conditional-rendering-in-jsx/index.md

 In general I would recommend to avoid that as it makes code less readable.

-Overall ternary operator is a great way to have conditions in your **JSX**.
+Ternary operator is a great way to have conditions in your **JSX**.
 I recommend using them over `if/else` statements.

 ## Logical AND